Proximity Marketing in 2018 and the market forecast for 2022

 Leaving the Bluetooth switched on pre-2010 meant massive battery drainage.
 With Bluetooth low energy, people are more prone to leaving their Bluetooth on.
 After every new iOS update, Bluetooth is automatically switched on.
 Another fact to consider is that millennials are more likely to have their Bluetooth on because of all their devices demanding Bluetooth connectivity.
 WiFi and beacons can also work in conjunction to provide better services, even prompting users to turn on their Bluetooth.

-Given the Facebook’s Cambridge Analytica debacle among countless other security breaches, consumers have become more worried about the privacy of their data.
-Which is why, proximity marketing comes out on top.
+Given Facebook’s Cambridge Analytica debacle among countless other security breaches, consumers have become more worried about the privacy of their data.
+Which is why proximity marketing comes out on top.
 There is no personal identifiable data that is collected from users making it more compliant to laws and regulations globally.
+NFC, in particular, is excellent as the data is completely encrypted.

 Proximity marketing is here to stay and here’s why